Beurling-Fourier algebras on Lie groups and their spectra: A refined definition for Beurling-Fourier algebras

 \subsubsection{Extension from closed subgroups}

 In this subsection we provide a fundamental construction of weights by extending from closed subgroups under mild assumptions.
-Let $H$ be a closed subgroup of a locally compact group $G$ and we consider the following canonical injective $*$-homorphism.
+Let $H$ be a closed subgroup of a locally compact group $G$ and we consider the restriction map $R_H:A(G)\to A(H),\; f \mapsto f|_H$, which is a surjective quotient homomoprhism thanks to Herz restriction theorem, see for example \cite{herz,mcmullan}.
+Then, the adjoint $\iota=R_H^*$ is an injective $*$-homomorphism satisfying

 where $\lambda_H$ and $\lambda_G$ are left regular representations of $H$ and $G$, respectively.
 From this point on the symbol $\iota$ will be reserved for the above particular embedding.